cdeutsch/Agvise-Api-Documentation/_posts/2012-11-15-export-sample.md

 layout: nil
 ---

-This method returns a single Sample
+This method returns the test results of a single Sample.

 ### Resource URI